Cvmcosta/ltijs/README.md

 $ npm install ltijs
 ```
 ### MongoDB
-- This package uses mongoDB to store and manage the server data, so you need to have it installed, see link bellow for further instructions.
+- This package natively uses mongoDB to store and manage the server data, so you need to have it installed, see link bellow for further instructions.
 [Installing mongoDB](https://docs.mongodb.com/manual/administration/install-community/)

+***WARNING: THE 3.0 (DEEP LINKING) UPDATE BROKE DATABASE PLUGIN COMPATIBILITY.
+THE FOLLOWING PLUGINS CURRENTLY ONLY WORK WITH EARLIER VERSIONS:***

 ### PostgreSQL
 - This package can also use PosgreSQL to store and manage the server data, it does so through the plugin [ltijs-postgresql](https://www.npmjs.com/package/ltijs-postgresql).